funk44/JeZR/README.md

 - It is not an autonomous training AI.
 It does not adjust your plan without asking.
 - It is not a generic fitness app.
 It knows who you are specifically.
 - It is not a black box.
 Every proposed plan can be inspected, questioned, and rejected.
-- It is not for everyone.
-It requires OpenClaw, an always-on device, and some setup investment.
+- It requires OpenClaw, an always-on device, and some setup investment.
 It is for athletes who want a tool that actually knows them.

 ---